Seasons of Inis Review

-The Base Game, In Brief
+The Base Game of Inis, In Brief

-Inis is a tactical, “dudes on a map” game in which players will attempt to get one or more of three possible victory conditions before their opponents.
+Inis is a tactical game with military units in which players will attempt to get one or more of three possible victory conditions before their opponents.
 The board – a series of interlocking tiles representing regions – will be growing and become modified by cards, which are drafted each round by 2-4 players.
 Additionally, special ability cards (Epic Tale Cards) can be obtained, which are usually powerful but occasionally very situational.
 Each region also has a (usually minor) ability tied to it, that can be used when you control the region.
 There’s only 17 draftable cards (21 in the expansion), so you’ll learn the abilities quickly.
 But the ways in which they can be combined together, along with the special abilities, provide myriad ways to approach the game strategically.
 The game plays out in a thrust/counter-thrust manner between players as they vie for regions, resources, armies and victory conditions, while preventing others from doing the same.
 Players can form general long-term strategies, but this is balanced by more reactionary decisions that are required as a result of your opponents’ actions.

 The game features direct conflict, and all but requires that players be willing to stick it to their neighbors on numerous occasions.
 Despite the strategy elements and some Euro-style mechanics, if you don’t enjoy direct conflict in your games, this is not for you.